evilmartians/redprints-cfp/README.md

 ## Setting up

-> Check out a demo PR that shows which changes required to create an SF Ruby CFP app from this template: TBD
+> Check out a demo PR that shows which changes required to create an SF Ruby CFP app from this template: [PR#1](https://github.com/evilmartians/redprints-cfp/pull/1).

 ### Authentication